Skip to main content

 How Local Emergency Planning Committees Help Oregonians

-Local Emergency Planning Committees help keep Oregon communities safe and prepared.
-These groups include local leaders, emergency responders, businesses, and community members who work together to improve emergency plans, raise awareness, and ensure dangerous materials are handled safely.
-Local Emergency Planning Committees help government, businesses, and the public collaborate to reduce risks and respond quickly to emergencies, protecting both people and the environment.
+Local emergency planning committees help keep Oregon communities safe and prepared.
+These groups include local leaders, emergency responders, businesses, and community members who work together to improve emergency plans, raise awareness, and ensure hazardous materials are handled safely.
+Local emergency planning committees help government, businesses, and the public collaborate to reduce risks and respond quickly to emergencies, protecting people, property, and the environment.

-The Emergency Planning and Community Right to Know Act created a provision for states to establish State Emergency Response Commissions and Local Emergency Planning Committees.
+The federal Emergency Planning and Community Right to Know Act created a provision for states to establish a State Emergency Response Commission (SERC) and Local Emergency Planning Committees (LEPC).

 List of Local Emergency Planning Committees

-Meeting minutes available upon request.
-To request a copy, email maryann.christian@osfm.oregon.gov.
+Meeting minutes are available upon request.
+To request a copy - Public Records Request

 Kim Swan